Glucovance (Metformin Hydrochloride And Glibenclamide)

 What Is Glucovance Used For?

-Glucovance is a combination diabetes medication that contains two active ingredients: metformin hydrochloride and glibenclamide.
-It’s specifically designed to help adults with type II diabetes (also called non-insulin dependent diabetes) control their blood sugar levels.
+Glucovance is a medication that combines two active ingredients, metformin and glibenclamide, to help manage blood sugar levels in adults with type II diabetes.

 Primary Uses